nuland-project/safe-path-sm/README.md

-# Private Kit: San Marino
+# Safe Path: Lemonade San Marino

 This is forked version of official private-kit repository which is intended to be customized, deployed to production and tested in San Marino Republic.
-The app should allow a user to:

-1. Donate her data to public domain after verification from doctor (COVID19 positive test)
-1. Check her app to see if the user contacted someone who donated data in the past (done in private on personal device).
-1. Once person suspect that she is ill app can be used to signal this to authorities and get attention.
+We want to follow guidelines and approach lined out in [EU document (v.1.0)](https://ec.europa.eu/health/sites/health/files/ehealth/docs/covid-19_apps_en.pdf).
+In essence it states that the technology has to be used to effectively coordinate efforts in our fight against viral threat, but we have to be very carefull designing it as we can sacrifice too much of our freedom without need to do so.
+It explains the essential requirements for national apps, namely that they be:

+- voluntary;
+- approved by the national health authority;
+- privacy-preserving - personal data is securely encrypted; and
+- dismantled as soon as no longer needed.

+The added value of these apps is that they can record contacts that a person may not notice or remember.

+These requirements on how to record contacts and notify individuals are anchored in accepted epidemiological guidance, and reflect best practice on cybersecurity, and accessibility.
+They cover how to prevent the appearance of potentially harmful unapproved apps, success criteria and collectively monitoring the effectiveness of the apps, and the outline of a communications strategy to engage with stakeholders and the people affected by these initiatives.

 ## Project Setup